aws-samples/amazon-serverless-datalake-workshop/instructions.md

 To perfrom a database migration, DMS needs a replication instance (which is a managed Amazon Elastic Compute Cloud (Amazon EC2) instance that hosts one or more replication tasks), source endpoint (an endpoint to access your source data store), target endpoint (an endpoint to access your target data store)and replication task(s) (task(s) to move a set of data from the source endpoint to the target endpoint)
 You can create the above components either via AWS Management Console or via scripting e.g. Amazon CloudFormation.
 For this lab we will use a Amazon CloudFormation template to create the required components.

-Here is the Amazon CloudFormation template that you can use to spin up the requeired components for DMS, [Create DMS stack](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=reinvet-2018-serverless-datalake-dms&templateURL=https://s3.amazonaws.com/arc326-instructions/script/serverlessdatalake2018-dms.yml)
+Here is the Amazon CloudFormation template that you can use to spin up the requeired components for DMS, <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=reinvent-2018-serverless-datalake-dms&templateURL=https://s3.amazonaws.com/arc326-instructions/script/serverlessdatalake2018-dms.yml" target="_blank">Create DMS stack</a>

-Enter the stack name, choose the replication instance type, enter security group name, S3 bucket name (s3://~ingestionbucket~/raw/userprofile) and role arn to create the stack.
+Enter the stack name, choose the replication instance type, enter security group name, S3 bucket name (s3://^ingestionbucket^/raw/userprofile) and role arn to create the stack.

 Once the stack creation is complete, open [AWS DMS console](https://console.aws.amazon.com/dms/home) and explore the components that Amazon CloudFormation template created.
 The CloudFormation will